VolkanSah/Instagram-Suspicious-Followers-Detection/README.md

-# Instagram Suspicious Followers Detection (03/2023)
+# Instagram Suspicious Followers Detection
+(Update: 03/2023)

 This script helps you to identify suspicious followers on your Instagram account based on specific keywords present in their usernames & bio.
 The purpose of this script is to help users detect and manage spam or fake accounts among their followers.